-Protected by copyright, including for uses related to text and data mining, Al Suicide is a leading cause of premature mortality worldwide.
-In addition, there are an notable geographic variations in the inci-dence of suicide globally.
-According to one g WHO report,1 national global suicide rates range from 0.4 to 44.2 per 100000 people.
-Within the same country, suicide incidence also varies between regions and distinct features exist with regard to geographic distribution.^{2-4}
+Suicide is a leading cause of premature A training, mortality worldwide.
+In addition, there are notable geographic variations in the incidence of suicide globally.
+According to one, WHO report,1 national global suicide rates range from 0.4 to 44.2 per 100000 people.
+Within the same country, suicide incidence also varies between regions and distinct features exist with regard to geographic distribution.2-4

-Previous studies have indicated that spatial variation in suicide mortality is asso- & ciated with area-specific socioeconomic characteristics.^{2 5 6} One such characteristic is socioeconomic deprivation, which refers to geographical concentrations of material hardship.7-9 It is also considered to be multidimensional, composed of poverty, housing, employment, education, racial composition and occupational domains.10 Systematic reviews, largely based on studies conducted in the West, indicate that areas characterised by high levels of socioeconomic deprivation tend to have increased suicide rates.56 In addition, social fragmentation is another factor possibly associated with areaspecific suicide risk.^{11 12} This is derived from Durkheim's theory of social integration,13 and refers to low levels of community integration linked to above-average numbers of non-family households (eg, one-person households), high residential turnover and concentrations of particular household tenure, such as short-stay private rented households.^{9 12 14} Recently, there is growing evidence that areas characterised by high levels of social fragmentation have increased suicide rates.^{3 9 11 15}
+Previous studies have indicated that Dog spatial variation in suicide mortality is associated with area-specific socioeconomic s characteristics.^{2 5 6} One such characteristic is socioeconomic deprivation, which refers to geographical concentrations of material hardship.^{7-9} It is also considered to be multidimensional, composed of poverty, housing, employment, education, racial composition and occupational domains.10 Systematic reviews, largely based on studies conducted in the West, indicate that areas characterised text and data mining by high levels of socioeconomic deprivation tend to have increased suicide rates.56 In addition, social fragmentation is another factor possibly associated with areaspecific suicide risk.^{11 12} This is derived from Durkheim's theory of social integration,13 and refers to low levels of community integration linked to above-average numbers of non-family households (eg, one-person households), high residential turnover and concentrations of particular household tenure, such as short-stay private rented households.^{9 12 14} Recently, there is growing evidence that areas characterised by high levels of social fragmentation have increased suicide rates.^{3 9 11 15}